internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ### Sprites

-Objects on top of a background that can move pixel by pixel independent of said background are essential components of a 2D game.
+Objects on top of a background that can move pixel by pixel independently of said background are essential components of a 2D game.
 For this reason, this video game console is able to render 64 moving objects (also known as sprites).

 Each of the sprites has the following configurable properties: